C++ Destructors - C++ Programming Tutorial

 Explanation:

-In this example, we demonstrate a pure virtual destructor in the base class, which makes it abstract.
-After that, the destructor is still defined outside the class to ensure proper cleanup.
-When a Derived object is deleted through a Base pointer, both destructors are called in the correct order, which ensures safe destruction.
+In this illustration, we showcase the implementation of a pure virtual destructor within the base class, rendering it abstract.
+Subsequently, the destructor is defined externally to the class to guarantee effective cleanup.
+Deleting a Derived object through a Base pointer invokes both destructors in the appropriate sequence, thereby maintaining secure destruction.

 Features of Destructor in C++